ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/README.md

 # Item Organizer

-This repository implements the planning and development-environment outputs for Milestones 0 and 1 and the domain and persistence foundation for Milestone 2 of the accepted `PLAN.md`.
+This repository implements the planning and development-environment outputs for Milestones 0 and 1, the domain and persistence foundation for Milestone 2, and the initial secure read API for Milestone 3 of the accepted `PLAN.md`.

 Milestone 0 is captured in `docs/milestone-0-decisions.md`.
 It resolves the product, security, workflow, retention, authorization, queue/worker, and acceptance-criteria decisions that were intentionally left open during planning.